-The 1987 exploration program completed by New Hombre Resources Ltd. on the CIG claim confirmed the 300 by 400 meter sub-anomalous gold zone (Zone I, Fig. 10) in the northwest sector of the property with no additional significant results.
-However, detailed exploration in the south-central single station gold value of 1985 resulted in the delineation of a 200 by 40 meter sub-anomalous gold zone (Zone II, Fig. 10) with soil geochem values of up to 1089 ppb Au.
-In one of three pits dug in the zone a soil sample returned 1520 ppb Au at a depth of 50 cm.
+The 1987 exploration program completed by New Hombre Resources Ltd. on the CIG claim confirmed the 300 by 400 meter sub-anomalous gold zone in the northwest sector of the property with no additional significant results.
+However, detailed exploration in the south-central single station gold value of 1985 resulted in the delineation of a 200 by 40 meter sub-anomalous gold zone (Zone II) with soil geochem values of up to 1089 ppb Au.
+In one of three pits dug in on Zone II, a soil sample returned 1520 ppb Au at a depth of 50 cm.
 Samples of mineralized quartz vein float material in the pit areas assayed up to 0.690 oz Au/ton and 18.22 oz Ag/ton.